josdam/oc-tool/README.md

 octool.py login [server] --username=foo --password=bar
 ```

-the [server] option has to be filled with some value listed by the to list servers option.
-If username and/or password
+The _[server]_ option will take the value of the one from the listed in the SERVER column from `octool.py list`.

-are not given, default values are taken from OC_LOGIN_USER and OC_LOGIN_PASSWORD environment variables.
+If _username_ and/or _password_ are not given, default values are taken from OC_LOGIN_USER and OC_LOGIN_PASSWORD
+environment variables.